atmcgrath/ve-test/README.md

-.ve-header "Essay Title" background=#5B152E
+.ve-header "A visual essay" background=#5B152E

-# Hello, Juncture
+# This is Alice's essay

-This Juncture essay illustrates the use of a few Markdown formatting tags and the incorporation of an image and a map into a Juncture essay.
+This Juncture essay illustrates the use of a few ==Markdown =={Q1193600 } formatting tags and the incorporation of an image and a map into a Juncture essay.

 ## Aulacophora indica